-These tiny furballs are sometimes neglected as most people immediately decide to have dogs and cats for pets.
+As much as we like dogs and cats, we can’t underestimate the appeal of having other animals as pets.
+These tiny pets are sometimes neglected as most people immediately decide to have dogs and cats for pets.
 We want to change this perception of guinea pigs because these tiny pets have so much more to offer in terms of affection and love.

 How Are Guinea Pigs as Pets?

-• Guinea Pigs Aren’t Demanding
+1.Guinea Pigs Aren’t Demanding

 Generally speaking, guinea pigs are very easy to take care of.
 If you provide them with a big and comfortable cage to live in, you did most of the job.
-Daily they require some fresh water and foods with high amounts of vitamin C.
+Daily, they require some fresh water and foods with high amounts of vitamin C.

-The best of all is that their cage doesn’t need to be cleaned every single day.
+Their cage doesn’t need to be cleaned every single day.
 You can do spot cleaning to remove feces and big food remains, and once a week you can clean the entire cage.
 Also, they don’t need to have a bath very often, maybe every three months for long haired guinea pigs and once a year for short haired ones.

-Just don’t leave it in the cage the whole day alone, because guinea pigs don’t like to be alone.
+Just don’t leave it in the cage the whole day alone because guinea pigs don’t like to be alone.

-• Great for Children
+2. Great for Children

+On the other hand, a guinea pig can easily handle children and their childish behavior.
 However, you should always observe your children when they are around guinea pigs, as kids can easily hurt them.
-This should also apply to any other animal out there and children, especially young ones, they can seriously harm a guinea pig.
+This should also apply to any other animal out there and children, especially young ones.
+They can seriously harm a guinea pig.

-• Guinea Pigs are Healthy
+3. Guinea Pigs Are Healthy

 If you feed your guinea pig properly and give it everything it needs in order to have a quality life, you should expect a great output.
 Most of the guinea pigs live their whole life with no significant problems, but they are still prone to some diseases.